Master’s in Education Programs Resource

 Master of Arts in Teaching (M.A.T.)

 The Master of Arts in Teaching (MAT) degree is a popular option for prospective or current teachers who want to develop instructional strategies and skills and/or build their content-area expertise, such as in math or English language learning.
 Some MAT programs provide a path to initial certification and are specifically intended for career switchers who already have a bachelor’s degree in another subject.
 Whether they are designed for initial teacher certification or professional development, MAT degree programs almost always include a focus area such as elementary, middle, or secondary education and usually an academic content area such as mathematics or English.
-On the degree conferred, this might be represented as a Master of Arts in Teaching-Secondary English as a Second Language or a Master of Arts in Teaching-Elementary Education, just to take two examples out of many possibilities.
-The MAT can often be found as a hybrid or online master’s in education program.
+The degree conferred might be a Master of Arts in Teaching-Secondary English as a Second Language or a Master of Arts in Teaching-Elementary Education, for example.
+The MAT can often be found in a hybrid or online format.
 The time it takes to earn a Master of Arts in Teaching can vary widely, though 25 to 45 credit hours is common.

 Master’s in Academic Content Areas or Master’s Plus Degrees